Leverett's Chapel Independent School District

 Leverett's Chapel Independent School District is a public school district located in northwestern Rusk County, Texas that serves the unincorporated communities of Leverett's Chapel and Laird Hill.

 In 2017 it founded its academic rodeo team, and in 2021 has started a junior high basketball team.

-Leverett's Chapel ISD has been known to attack good families with lies and gossip, falsely calling child protective services and police on them repeatedly.
-It is not recommended to attend this failure of a school.

 Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.